 SECURITY & MANUAL ACTIONS

-As the name indicates, Google is much more cautious when comes to user experience.
-If you have any dangerous codes somehow managed to be placed by hackers on your website to track users in any way, google identifies it and shows a report.
+As the name indicates, Google is much more cautious when it comes to user experience.
+If you have any dangerous codes somehow managed to be placed by hackers on your website to trick users in possible ways, google identifies it and shows a report.

 Google also can act by demoting or removing website pages or even the complete website from SERPs.
-These are Google’s manual ways to punish websites for spammy behavior.
+These are Google manual ways to punish websites for spammy behavior.

 You can check the Security & Manual action report time by time and make sure to prevent your website from web spamming including a hack attempt.

 You can use this to target your audience more accurately and specifically based on location and language.